Accredited training for sports coaches and volunteers

 When you have completed you course you will receive an entry level coaching, officiating or first aid accreditation (i.e. level 1 or equivalent).

 Some courses offer an Orientation to Coaching or Teacher's Certificate due to the level 1 accreditation in that sport being too complex for this program.

 How to register

-	If you are a senior school student, aged 16 years and under, and wish to participate in these courses independently (without your teacher’s attendance)you will need to have your parent/guardian complete a senior student consent form and send it to us.
+If you are a senior school student, aged 16 years and under, and wish to participate in these courses independently (without your teacher’s attendance)you will need to have your parent/guardian complete a senior student consent form (PDF, 66KB) and send it to us.